MastarCheeze/cookie-clicker-mods/antisleep/README.md

 A small script to keep Cookie Clicker running in the background while not in focus.

 **How it works:** By default, browsers throttle tabs that aren't focused, causing them to run slower.
-The script plays an empty sound every 30 seconds to keep the tab active.
+The script plays white noise that is barely audible every 30 seconds to keep the tab active.

 Tested on Chromium